FIGHT YOUR TICKET!

 That moment of discovery—realizing your license is suspended—can feel like a punch to the gut.
 But as frustrating as it is, this is a fixable problem.
 The most important thing to do right now is take a breath, park the car, and figure out a clear plan to get your driving privileges back.

 Your first move is to find out exactly why it was suspended.
 Was it an unpaid ticket?
 A DUI?
 Too many points?
 The path to getting your license reinstated depends entirely on the reason for the suspension, so you need to know what you’re up against.
-Your driving record is the best place to find this crucial piece of information.
+Your driving record is the best place to find this information.

 The reasons for suspension can vary wildly, from simple administrative issues to serious driving offenses.